Klrfl/abs-app/README.md

   - ~~implement order completion~~
   - omit password field in orders
 - ~~implement limiting~~
+- implement better error handling for various edge cases
+  - ~~signup~~
+  - login
-- make `.sql` file for database migrations
+- ~~make `.sql` file for database migrations~~
-  - insert menu data
-- make API documentation, preferrably a dedicated site
+- make API documentation (in progress)
-- make a frontend application, probably with Vue again or Svelte (as a monorepo)
 - migrate this API to use Docker (lmao I will probably not do this)
 - final configurations and deploy!!
+- make a frontend application probably

 ## How to use